11/10/23

 Enter AsyncLocalStorage: Consistency in Chaos

-To address these challenges, Encore's TypeScript SDK leverages AsyncLocalStorage.
+To address these challenges, Encore's TypeScript Framework leverages AsyncLocalStorage.
 This API is part of the async_hooks module in Node.js, and has been standardised into both Deno and Bun.
 It is designed to create, manage, and propagate context across asynchronous boundaries; regardless of whether you're using callbacks, promises, or timers, AsyncLocalStorage ensures that the context stays consistent.

 With AsyncLocalStorage, we create a context for every incoming request and seamlessly propagate it through the various asynchronous events the request triggers.
 This approach mirrors the simplicity and effectiveness we achieved with Go but is tailored to the quirks and flexibilities of JavaScript.